2023 South American U-15 Championship

-The 2023 South American U-15 Championship will be the 10th edition of the South American U-15 Championship (CONMEBOL Sudamericano Sub-15), the biennial international youth football championship organised by CONMEBOL for the men's under-15 national teams of South America.
-It will be held in Bolivia between 17 November and 3 December 2023.
+The 2023 South American U-15 Championship was the 10th edition of the South American U-15 Championship (CONMEBOL Sudamericano Sub-15), the biennial international youth football championship organised by CONMEBOL for the men's under-15 national teams of South America.
+It was held in Santa Cruz de la Sierra, Bolivia between 4 and 19 October 2024.

+The tournament was originally planned to be held between 17 November to 3 December 2023, but on 16 October 2023 CONMEBOL announced that it would be postponed to August–September 2024 due to unforeseen circumstances.
+The tournament was postponed for a second time on 30 August 2024, this time to be held in October 2024.

-The South American U-15 Championship returns after 4 years due to the COVID-19 pandemic forced CONMEBOL to cancel the tournament in 2021.
+The South American U-15 Championship returns after 5 years because the COVID-19 pandemic forced CONMEBOL to cancel the tournament in 2021.